TavGeorgian/AIDI1002_FinalProject/README.md

           -python predictbrainfromnlp.py --subject 01 --nlp_feat_type roberta --nlp_feat_dir nlp_features --layer 6 --sequence_length 4 --output_dir OUTPUT_DIR

 ###### 4.4 Evaluation
+The evaluation of the predicted brain responses is performed using classification accuracy.
+Specifically, the mean 20v20 classification accuracy is computed over 1000 random samplings of 20 words.
+The steps are as follows:

+Accuracy Computation: For each encoding model across the 4 cross-validation (CV) folds, accuracies are calculated for all voxels.
+Output: Results are saved as a pickle file (*_accs.pkl) containing accuracies for all voxels across folds.
-After evaluating the predicted brain responses against the ground truth data, the mean accuracies for each subject are calculated and saved in CSV format for easy access and further analysis.
-The CSV file includes the evaluation results for all subjects.
+Mean Accuracy: The average accuracy across the 4 folds is calculated and saved in a CSV format (mean_accuracies.csv) for further analysis.

-         -python evaluate_brain_predictions.py --input_path OUTPUT_DIR/predict_01_with_roberta_layer_6_len_4.npy --output_path OUTPUT_DIR/evaluation_results --subject 01
+         -python evaluate_brain_predictions.py --input_path OUTPUT_DIR/predict_01_with_roberta_layer_6_len_4.npy --output_path OUTPUT_DIR/evaluation_results

 ### 5. Contribution: New Dataset